The Home Sale Tax Exemption

 The "Use" Test and the Home Sale Tax Exemption

-Tax exemption rules have some strict exceptions that you need to understand.
-Not following these rules can get you in trouble during the sale of your home or with the IRS.
+Federal tax exemption rules have some strict exceptions that you need to understand.
+Not following these rules can get you in trouble with the IRS during the sale of your home.
 Trying to work around these laws is tax fraud.

 Exemption Limited to Every Two Years